App Check is a Firebase service that helps you to protect your web app from bots, spammy users, and general abuse detected by Google's Recaptcha.

 Above, you should have added the secret key that we have generated.
 If it all went well, you have successfully enabled app-check for your application 🎉!

-To enforce Firestore to always validate requests using AppCheck, you will have to enable it from the Console.
+To enforce Firestore to always validate requests using AppCheck, you must enable it from the Console.
 From where you are, click on the

 API tab, then click on